 18. Avebury’s geometry, Stage 8.

-Finally, we rotate the whole thing 48-degrees anticlockwise to cause the 750-antenna-like-arc to aim at, or more correctly scan, the northernmost rising moon.
+Finally, we rotate the whole thing 48-degrees anticlockwise to cause the 750-antenna-like-arc to aim - like Stonehenge - slightly south (clockwise) of the northernmost rising moon.

 My desk-bound survey of Avebury 2019.

-And finally, we have a comprehensive ground penetrating survey made by the Ordinance Survey, which I have plotted on CAD but am not allowed to publish.
+I have also plotted a comprehensive ground penetrating survey made by the Ordinance Survey, but I my request to publish it has been denied.

 With regard to the stone orthostats themselves...
 Let’s give William Stukeley a listen...